 If your Netflix streaming queue is seriously lacking, you’ve come to the right place.
-I compiled a list of seven must-watch TV shows on Apple TV+—this way, you won’t spend an hour searching for a new series only to end up watching reruns of The Office.
+We compiled a list of ten must-watch TV shows on Apple TV+—this way, you won’t spend an hour searching for a new series only to end up watching reruns of The Office.

 Are you a sucker for an all-star cast?
 The Morning Show features several familiar faces, including Reese Witherspoon, Jennifer Aniston, Steve Carell, Mark Duplass, Nestor Carbonell, Billy Crudup, Gugu Mbatha-Raw and Bel Powley.

 The story follows Mitch Kessler (Carell), a seasoned TV anchor who’s fired after sexual allegations are filed against him.
 The problem?
-His wife, Alex Levy (Aniston), is his co-host, and she’s less than thrilled about his absence.
+His friend and former lover, Alex Levy (Aniston), is his co-host, and she’s less than thrilled about his absence.
 And when the network brings in young new reporter named Bradley Jackson (Witherspoon), she’s forced to fight for her role as lead anchor.

 Based on the novel Are You Sleeping by Kathleen Barber, Truth Be Told is pretty much a cross between Silence of the Lambs and For Life.
 I wouldn’t recommend the show for all ages, because it features a lot of violence.
 However, it’s a must-watch for anyone who enjoys true-crime thrillers that leave you on the edge of your seat.